 Lender’s Denial of Forgiveness in Whole or in Part

 If the lender issues a decision to the SBA determining that the borrower is not entitled to forgiveness in any amount, the lender must provide the SBA with the reason for the denial and certain documentation.
 The lender must also notify the borrower in writing of the lender’s decision.
 The SBA reserves the right to review the lender’s decision in its sole discretion.
-Within 30 days of notice from the lender, a borrower may notify the lender that it is requesting that the SBA review the lender’s decision in accordance with the guidance provided in the First Loan Review Rule and the Second Loan Review Rule.
+Within 30 days of notice from the lender, a borrower may notify the lender that it is requesting that the SBA review the lender’s decision in accordance with the guidance provided in the First Loan Review Rule, the Second Loan Review Rule, and the Appeal Rule.
 Within five days of receipt, the lender must notify the SBA of the borrower’s request for review.
 The SBA will notify the lender if the SBA declines a request for review.
 If the SBA accepts the borrower’s request for review, the SBA will notify the borrower and the lender of the results of the review.
 If the borrower does not request SBA review of the lender’s initial decision or if the SBA declines the request for review, the lender is responsible for notifying the borrower of the date on which the borrower’s first payment is due.
 Similarly, if the SBA denies forgiveness in whole or in part, the lender is responsible for notifying the borrower of the date on which the borrower’s first payment is due.
 The SBA is entitled to use the statutory 90-day review period.
-A borrower may appeal the SBA’s determination that the borrower is ineligible for a PPP loan or ineligible for the loan amount or the loan forgiveness amount claimed by the borrower.
-The SBA intends to issue an interim final rule addressing this process shortly.

 Suggested Next Steps